grbeno/mycodes/pixel_analysis/class_example/readme.txt

 	This is one of my first effort to create python code using oo paradigm.
 	With this code I would like to presenting an example for a self-created 'analysis class'.
-	Input images are about agricultural issues, flowering (colza in this case), diseases etc.
-	There are a lot of image processing methods and later can be tricky extending the class with new ones.
+	There are a lot of image processing methods in the universe and later can be tricky extending the class with new ones.
 	The only method applied here is euclidean distance measuring between pixel (image) and sample (object) rgb values.
+	Input images are about agricultural objects, flowering (colza in this case), other plant phenophases, diseases etc.
-	I hope this class will be extendable and maintainable.
+	/* I hope this class will be really extendable and maintainable. */

 	* Python libraries you need to import: